 West End shows to brighten up your Blue Monday

-21st January 2019 officially marks “Blue Monday”, often regarded as one of the saddest days of the year.
-Fight the blues with a trip to the West End and book tickets to one of the funniest productions that Theatreland has to offer.
+Fight Blue Monday with a trip to the West End and book tickets to one of the funniest productions that Theatreland has to offer.
 Leave your sides splitting with laughter as you watch one of these smash-hit comedies that are guaranteed to leave a smile on your face and feeling good.

-West End comedies to beat Blue Monday
+West End comedies to beat the Blue Monday feeling

-Sure to set the West End ablaze when the show makes its world premiere in February 2019, Only Fools and Horses The Musical will bring the east end of London to the Theatre Royal Haymarket.
+Only Fools and Horses The MusicalOnly Fools and Horses The Musical brings the east end of London to the Theatre Royal Haymarket with gusto!
 In the show, see Del Boy, Rodney, Grandad and the rest of the Trotters in a musical celebration of the beloved BBC series that had millions of people glued to the television screens from 1981 to 2003.
 Written by Paul Whitehouse and Jim Sullivan, the son of original writer John Sullivan, you’ll want to wear your flat cap and take a trip to the West End to see Only Fools and Horses The Musical; Mandela House won’t be the same anymore!

 The Book of Mormon